weishiuchang/writeups/onprem-kube-dashboard/README.md

 ```

 ## Update Traefik with our wildcard cert
 Update the TLS secret in our running Traefik with our fireflyclass.com.crt and fireflyclass.com.key.
-Make sure to replace the strings with their base64 encoding:
+Make sure to use the base64 encoding for the secrets:

 ```bash
 base64 -w0 /data/certs/fireflyclass.com.crt